Via Selvaggia Sardinia

 Descent: 780 m

 More seascapes today!
-After Cala Gonone, it is a long hiking day, and north of the town you'll ascend the steep coastline to the ridge that connects with its highest point Monte Bardia (881 m).
-From this point, you'll enjoy magnificent views across the Supramonte mountains, Dorgali, and the central east coast of Sardinia.
-A steep descent takes you to Dorgali, a charming village that's your place for the night.
+After Cala Gonone, it’s a long hiking day, and north of the town, you'll ascend the steep coastline to the ridge that connects with its highest point, Monte Bardia (881 m).
+After about 5 km, there is a steep ascent where the path is barely marked, so pay close attention to your navigation tools in this section.
+From the top, you'll enjoy magnificent views across the Supramonte mountains, Dorgali, and the central east coast of Sardinia.
+A steep descent then takes you to Dorgali, a charming village that’s your place for the night.

 B&B da Miranna (Dorgali)